 The Speed Force didn't just explain the speedsters of the DC Universe, it enhanced them, lifted them into a higher state, and gave them a reason to run.
 It did those things both in the story, for the characters, and in the minds of the readers.

-SANDMAN AND THE AGE OF VERTIGO5 of 12Though today most of Vertigo's books are creator-owned titles set in their own distinct worlds, when Sandman began, not only was it within DC's main publishing line (Vertigo didn't exist until several years later), it was set firmly in DC continuity.
+SANDMAN AND THE AGE OF VERTIGO5 of 12Though today most of Vertigo's books are creator-co-owned titles set in their own distinct worlds, when Sandman began, not only was it within DC's main publishing line (Vertigo didn't exist until several years later), it was set firmly in DC continuity.
 As was Shade the Changing Man, Swamp Thing, Hellblazer and Animal Man.

 TIM DRAKE RISES6 of 12Sure, Dick Grayson struck out on his own as Nightwing, and Jason Todd was a little rebellious; but Tim Drake was the first time that a character not only truly chose to become Robin, but proved they could hold their own amongst Batman and company with no help.